byu-cpe/Maeser/sphinx-docs/development/wsl_development.md

 ## Clone & Set Up Maeser in WSL

 Once WSL is set up on your machine, the process for setting up Maeser is identical to setting up the project for Linux.
-Follow the setup guide at [**Development Setup**](development_setup.md) to get Maeser up and running.
+Follow the instructions for Linux users at [**Development Setup**](development_setup.md) to get Maeser up and running.
+Make sure to do this in your **Ubuntu shell** (or equivalent WSL Distribution), **not in Powershell**.

 ---